2008 Fulbright Distinguished Scholar Award

 - Clinical Consultant in Obstetrics

-- NIHR CRN National Specialty Lead for Reproductive Health (Thames Valley & South Midlands)
+- NIHR CRN Clinical Director (Thames Valley & South Midlands)

-I undertook preclinical medicine at Keble College, Oxford followed by a DPhil at Brasenose College (under the aegis of Dr. Richard Boyd) and I completed clinical training at Cambridge (Queens’ College).
+I undertook preclinical medicine at Keble College, Oxford followed by a DPhil at Brasenose College, Oxford (under the aegis of Dr. Richard Boyd) and I completed clinical training at Cambridge (Queens’ College).
 Specialist training in obstetrics & gynaecology on the Oxford training rotation was followed by a clinical lectureship at Warwick and senior lectureship/consultant at Warwick.
-Fulbright and Churchill Fellowships (in New York & Yale) preceded a move back to Oxford in 2013 as Senior Clinical Fellow/Consultant in Obstetrics.
+Fulbright and Churchill Fellowships (in New York & Yale) preceded a move back to Oxford in 2013.

 Pregnancy is generally a time of great happiness and expectation and yet a significant number of pregnancies are affected by diseases such as gestational diabetes and preeclampsia.
 These diseases cause significant short and long term problems for both the mother and her baby.
 It is clear that the placenta, the organ responsible for orchestrating the transfer of nutrients and oxygen from the mother to the fetus, is responsible for these diseases since delivery of the baby (and therefore the placenta) cures the diseases.
 My research focuses on the hormonal signaling between the placenta and the mother and the mechanisms by this signaling can be disrupted in disease.
 These studies are basic science in nature, but there also clinical studies being undertaken examining the use of circulating placental biomarkers in managing patients with preeclampsia.
 More recently, working together with Professors Redman & Sargent we have started to examine the role of placental microvesicles (small particles shed from the surface of the placenta into the maternal circulation) in insulin resistance - a common feature of preeclampsia and gestational diabetes.